 Conrad Hilton was still in the early stages of his career when he built the Hilton Hotel in the 1930s in Albuquerque, New Mexico.
-Opened in 1939, the hotel became known as the Hotel Andaluz after going through a renovation in the 2000s.
-Now listed on the National Register of Historic Places, there are a few ghosts haunting the halls of this older hotel.
+The 4th Hilton Hotel to be created, the hotel opened in 1939.
+The old hotel became known as the Hotel Andaluz after a renovation in the early 2000s.
+Now listed on the National Register of Historic Places, there is said to be a few ghosts haunting the halls of this historic hotel.

 There are several ghostly rumors told about the Hotel Andaluz.
 From a nervous lobby ghost to another entity that haunts the 4th-floor.
 While skeptics may dispute the stories, many concur that the Hotel Andaluz is haunted to this day.

 One of those spirits is a woman seen in the lobby and on some of the upper floors (the 7th floor specifically) of the hotel.
 Described as looking nervous and unsettled, some say that she looks and acts like she doesn’t belong in the hotel.
 Many describe her as wearing a dress from the 1940s or early 1950s.
 Though no one knows who she is, some think she might be a woman who stayed in the hotel with her lover or spouse prior to the man shipping off to World War II.
 If he never came back from the war, it might explain why she came back to the hotel where they were so happy together and why she seems so confused.